 Introduction

-In Rails, helpers, presenters or decorators both work for design patterns used for the view logic, Making the view cleaner or more maintainable.
-Both patterns aim to extend the functionality of the model and controllers but they are slightly different in their way.
+In Rails, helpers, presenters, and decorators are design patterns for organizing view logic, making views cleaner and more maintainable.
+All three extend the functionality of models and controllers, but they are slightly different in their way.

 Let’s walk through examples of using a helper, presenter, and decorator to handle the same task: displaying a user’s full name and their formatted signup date.